Hole punch: Paper tape repair punch

 Specialized hand-operated tape punches were used to perform small edits and repairs on punched paper tapes used for data entry into teletypes or early computers.
 Torn or damaged tapes were sometimes aligned with specialized jigs, spliced with special adhesive tape, and the holes encoding data were manually restored using such punches.
 The ASCII character code included a special DELETE or DEL character defined as all holes punched out (code 7F), allowing an erroneous character to be canceled by punching extra holes.

 As punched tape technology became obsolescent in the 1980s, the manual tape repair tools became rare.

 Multiple-hole punches

 Multiple-hole punches typically place a pattern of holes along one edge of sheets of paper, allowing the pages to be bound together.

 The most common use for multi-hole punched paper is with a ring binder.
 A book-like cover is fitted with retaining rings matching the pattern of the punched holes.
 The rings may be split open, paper sheets threaded onto them, and then the rings closed again.

+A related filing option is the presentation folder, which secures punched sheets with built-in prongs or fasteners aligned to common two- or three-hole patterns.